yehia67/documentation/iri/0.1/concepts/transaction-validation.md

 ## Validation during the tip selection process

-When clients asks an IRI node for tip transactions, it performs the [tip selection process](concepts/tip-selection.md).
+When clients asks an IRI node for tip transactions, it does the [tip selection process](concepts/tip-selection.md).

 The bundles of each transaction that the IRI node traverses during the tip selection process are checked by the bundle validator and the ledger validator.